AlexandriaDAO/core/README.md

 We honor Satoshi’s example concerning the hard cap, supply distribution, minting mechanism, and general philosophy of hard money (we hope).

 #### Distribution

-Rewards Pool: 19.95M (95%)
+21 Million UCG, or 100% of the supply, will be initially allocated to the rewards pool, and have to be ‘mined’.

-Initial Liquidity (Team): 1.05M (5%)
+The UCG treasury will have tapering emissions based on interactions with books and posts to those who created them.
+It’s similar to Bitcoin’s proof of work mining, except the ‘work’ is done by humans who make, read, and synthesize books (instead of computers that solve math puzzles).

-The token has no guarantee of utility/intrinsic value and should not be expected to increase in value.
+The token has no initial utility or function and has no reason to increase in value.

-The following plans are speculative, have no guarantee of being implemented, and will remain subject to change while project development is under centralized control.
+The following token-related plans are speculative, have no guarantee of being implemented, and will remain subject to change while project development is under centralized control.

 #### Utility
 Out of the gate, UCG will have zero utility or intrinsic value.

 UCG's intended utility is only relevant as UncensoredGreats moves toward architectural decentralization.